 If you select to use a charm pack, skip the rest of this tutorial and look for the next one at the bottom of this page.

-CUTTING THE BLOCKS
+CUTTING THE BLOCKS with a rotary cutter

 For quilting, use a mat board, rotary cutter, and rulers for cutting the fabric.
 It's important to cut accurately sized squares so that they will fit together correctly.
 Look at the end of this post for links to purchase these supplies.